Bathypelagic zone: Microbial ecology

 A type of archaea, Crenarchaeaota are linked to dissolved inorganic carbon fixation.

 A comprehensive understanding of the inputs driving the microbial ecology in the bathypelagic zone is lacking due to limited observational data, but has been improving with advancements in deep-sea technology.
 A majority of our knowledge of ocean microbial activity comes from studies of the shallower regions of the ocean because it is easier to access, and it was previously assumed that deeper water did not have suitable physical conditions for diverse microbial communities.
 The bathypelagic zone receives inputs of organic material and POM from the surface ocean on the order of 1-3.6 Pg C/year.

-Prokaryote biomass in the bathypelagic is dependent and thus correlated with the amount of sinking POM and organic carbon availability.
+Prokaryote biomass in the bathypelagic is dependent on and thus correlated with the amount of sinking POM and organic carbon availability.
 These essential organic carbon inputs for microbes typically decrease with depth as they are utilized while sinking to the bathypelagic.
 Microbial production varies over six orders of magnitude based on resource availability in a given area.
-Prokaryote abundance can range from 0.03-2.3x105 cells ml^{−1}, and have population turnover times that can range from 0.1–30 years.
+Prokaryote abundance can range from 0.03-2.3x10^{5} cells ml^{−1}, and have population turnover times that can range from 0.1–30 years.
 Archaea make up a larger portion of the total prokaryote cell abundance, and different groups have different growth needs, with some archaea groups for example utilizing amino acid groups more readily than others.
 Some archaea like Crenarchaeota have Crenarchaeota 16S rRNA and archaeal amoA gene abundances correlated to dissolved inorganic carbon (DIC) fixation.
 The utilization of DIC is thought to be fueled by the oxidation of ammonium and is one form of chemoautotrophy.
 Based on regional variation and differences in prokaryote abundance, heterotrophic prokaryote production, and particulate organic carbon (POC) inputs to the bathypelagic zone.